History of CRMS APL

 The original CRMS APL system was done as part of a Systems Development effort under National Science Foundation Grant GS-32138.
 Additional work was done under Grant SOC75 -08177.

-Dave Redell shared recollections and supplied copies of a number of documents and the two SIMPLE source code listings.
-Chuck Grant assisted with research at the Bancroft Library.
-Sheldon Linker and Wiley Greiner shared recollections.
-In addition to his publications, Andrej Svorenčík shared photographs of [BaEtAl1977].
+Dave Redell shared recollections, a number of documents, and the two SIMPLE source code listings.
+Chuck Grant shared recollections and assisted with research at the Bancroft Library.
+Sheldon Linker and Wiley Greiner shared recollections [and Greiner shared a number of documents???].
+Peter Blatman shared recollections and two documents.
+In addition to his publications, Andrej Svorenčík shared page images of [BaEtAl1977].

 Appendix 1: Archived documents and source listings